redis-developer/redis-om-node-tutorial/README.md

 })
 ```

 Now that we have a way to shove songs into Redis, let's start shoving.
-Out on GitHub there are a bunch of [JSON files](https://github.com/redis-developer/redis-om-node-tutorial/tree/main/songs) with song data in them.
+Out on GitHub, there are a bunch of [JSON files](https://github.com/redis-developer/redis-om-node-tutorial/tree/main/songs) with song data in them.
 (Thanks [Dylan](https://dylanbeattie.net/)!)
 Go ahead and pull those down and place them in a folder under your project root called `songs`.

 Let's use `curl` to load in a song.
 I'm partial to [_HTML_](https://www.youtube.com/watch?v=woKUEIJkwxI), sung to the tune of AC/DC's _Highway to Hell_, so let's use that one: